hadro/info654fa22/slides/class_1.md

 <img src='https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fi.pinimg.com%2F736x%2F26%2F84%2F03%2F268403b9bd2d42133be4fd929de98116.jpg&f=1&nofb=1' style="width:50%" />

-And of course, let us know if you have any questions in the meantime -- our emails are in the syllabus
+And of course, let me know if you have any questions in the meantime -- my email is in the syllabus